danilyanedo7/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Edo Danilyan is a graduate student in Institut Teknologi Sepuluh Nopember.
-His research interests include microbiology, biotechnology and applied bioinformatics.
-His expertise includes project design and management, data analysis and interpretation, and the development and implementation of research tools.
-He enjoy generating new ideas and devising feasible solutions to broadly relevant problems.
-His colleagues would describe him as a dynamic, resourceful individual who maintains a positive, proactive attitude when faced with adversity.
+Edo Danilyan is a graduate student at the Institut Teknologi Sepuluh Nopember, where he focuses on microbiology, biotechnology, and applied bioinformatics.
+Edo has a wealth of experience in project design and management, data analysis and interpretation, and the development of research tools.
+He is known for his innovative thinking and his ability to come up with practical solutions to complex problems.
+His colleagues describe him as a driven, resourceful person who remains positive and proactive even in the face of challenges.

+See my data visualization portfolio [here.]({{< relref "/post/portofolio" >}})

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.